Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the Netherlands Science Foundation (NWO) under the AiNed AiNed XS Europe 2023, grant number NGF.1609.23.020.
+This research was supported by the Netherlands Science Foundation (NWO) under the AiNed XS Europe 2023 program, grant number NGF.1609.23.020.
 FM was a visiting student from the University of Trento to Utrecht University during the period when the work was conducted.
 We thank Sina Zarrieß, Simeon Junker and Hendrik Buschmeier for their valuable comments and helpful discussions.
+We also thank our four anonymous TACL reviewers and the action editor, whose input helped to improve the paper.